Back To Search Results

 The key to kidney stone prevention is increasing fluid intake (urinary volume) and employing specific therapeutic measures guided by 24-hour urine testing.
 Though this approach is standard for determining long-term prophylactic treatment, its success relies heavily on patient compliance.
 Therefore, such testing should be extended to all patients with urolithiasis, especially following ESWL surgical treatment.

-24-hour urine testing is particularly recommended for patients with the following:
+24-hour urine testing is particularly recommended for patients with any of the following:

 • Abnormal or surgically altered urinary anatomy (reimplanted ureters, etc)